nico-aero/Detox/docs/APIRef.ActionsOnElement.md

 #### `scrollToIndex(index)`  Android only

 Scrolls until it reaches the element with the provided index.
-This works for ReactScrollView and ReactHorizontalScrollView.
+This works for `ReactScrollView` and `ReactHorizontalScrollView`.

 `index`—the index of the target element <br/>